MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-business-central-on-premises.md

 > [!IMPORTANT]
 > You must always install, publish, or upgrade the **Intelligent Cloud Base** extension first, and then the product-specific extension or extensions.
 Also, you must update the extensions both on-premises and online.

+Also, at the end of the upgrade, you must make sure to run the [Set-NAVApplication](/powershell/module/microsoft.dynamics.nav.management/set-navapplication) PowerShell cmdlet to set the application version in the upgraded database.
+The cmdlet sets the `applicationVersion` field in the `ndo$tenantdatabaseproperty` table so that the migration code can verify that you're migrating from the right version.
+For more information, see [Post-upgrade tasks](../upgrade/upgrade-unmodified-application-v14-v17.md#post-upgrade-tasks).
+If the field is blank, the migration cannot run.

+> [!TIP]
+> Before you set up migration, you can test that the `applicationVersion` field is set by using the [Get-NAVApplication](/powershell/module/microsoft.dynamics.nav.management/get-navapplication) cmdlet.

 ## See also